-Type G9 9hp model used a Chaise G 500cc 3 speed engine – very few motoculteur engined tractors where produced) I have not physically seen a G7 or G9 model, but have photos.
-They where phased out (1933) in favor of the Energic motoculteur C7 designed D9 with the introduction of the 1934 S Bloc Motobecane.
-(The S bloc being a development on from the original R bloc which was available late 1933 in a 250cc form).
+Type G9 9hp model used a Chaise G 500cc 3 speed engine – very few motoculteur engined tractors were produced) I have physically seen a G9 model, and have the photos.
+They were phased out (1933) in favour of the Energic motoculteur C7 designed D9 with the introduction of the 1934 S Bloc Motobecane.
+(The S bloc being developed from the original B bloc which was available late 1933 in a 250cc form).

-The Energic G9 models used a front moteured kick start – derived straight from the motorcycle usage design.
-A handful of these models where produced as they where heavy to manoeuvre and expensive starting at 9250 fr. in 1932/3. (the Energic motoculteur C7 B4L was a better design was 2000fr cheaper, lighter, more fuel efficient and would do a better job).
-Most G models where scavenged for parts for Chaise engine enthusiasts, or scrapped.
+The Energic G9 models used a front motored kick start – derived straight from the motorcycle usage design.
+A handful of these models were produced as they were heavy to manoeuvre and expensive starting at 9250 fr. in 1932/3. (the Energic motoculteur C7 B4L was a better design was 2000fr cheaper, lighter, more fuel-efficient and would do a better job).
+Most G models were scavenged for parts for Chaise engine enthusiasts or scrapped.

 Read more about the Energic Motoculteur G9 here.

-** I have just recently found a Energic Motoculteur D9 B5L (M9) using a 9cv (500cc) motobecane B Bloc lateral engine.
-Not much is known about these engines which where produced for a brief period of time (as motorcycle engines 1931/32) for Energic, with the Energic logo lettering cast into the on the crankcase.
+** I have just recently found an Energic Motoculteur D9 B5L (M9) using a 9cv (500cc) Motobécane B Bloc lateral engine.
+Not much is known about these engines which were produced for a brief period of time (as motorcycle engines 1931/32) for Energic, with the Energic logo lettering cast into on the crankcase.

 Additionally within that period, (with no specific date) but available from 1934

-Type E 2-3cv – traction one wheel motor 2 temps, 3 speed capable of pulling a small one soc plow, 30cm wide – very few manufactured (priced 3500 fr.).
-The engine size is not known but 100 – 150cm3 maximum – suitable motobecane engines where available at this time).
+Type E 2-3cv – traction one wheel motor 2 temps, 3 speed capable of pulling a small one soc plough, 30cm wide – very few manufactured (priced 3500 fr.).
+The engine size is not known but 100 – 150cm3 maximum – suitable Motobécane engines where available at this time).

 Late 1933 – 1939/40

-In Oct 1933 the new R/S bloc lateral 250cc, 350cc and 500cc became available from motobecane.
-The 350cc and 500cc engines was fitted in the Energic C7 & D9 models respectively.
-(The B series motobecane moteured motoculteur/tiller was discontinued in favor of the S bloc – sometimes the plaques showed D9 M9 but had S9 motors in this transition period).
+In Oct 1933 the new R/S bloc lateral 250cc, 350cc and 500cc became available from Motobécane.
+The 350cc and 500cc engines were fitted in the Energic C7 & D9 models respectively.
+(The B series Motobécane motored motoculteur/tiller was discontinued in favour of the S bloc – sometimes the plaques showed D9 M9 but had S9 motors in this transition period).
 Motobecane continues to manufacture the S bloc engine and use it in its motorcycles till after the war approx. 1947.
 (The bloc R being the Routier version, of the later Bloc S – in motorcycle trim).
-Energic machines use the R bloc but all is referred to as a S bloc in motobecane engine terms, from its introduction, as this is the most common engine variant.
+Energic machines use the R bloc but all are referred to as an S bloc in Motobécane engine terms, from its introduction, as this is the most common engine variant.